What to Measure and How to Track the Most Important Sales Metrics

 Now, the manager's feeling is that the team will reach the objective and drop the pen, right?
 Wrong!
 The daily goal is now the monthly goal broken down by working days.

-In practice, we noticed that the team began to seek to generate more schedules even when they hit the daily goal, either to make up for a day when it was not reached or to bring forward the result for the week/month/quarter/semester/year.
+In practice, we noticed that the team began seeking to generate more schedules even when they hit the daily goal, either to make up for a day when it was not reached or to bring the result forward for the week/month/quarter/semester/year.

 As a result, our turnover dropped from approximately from 50% to less than 10%.
 Interesting, right?

-We were able to improve our results, jumping from an average of 10 scheduled meetings per week to more than 40.
-All of this was achieved with the improvement in team satisfaction.
+We improved our results, jumping from an average of 10 scheduled meetings per week to more than 40.
+All of this was achieved through improved team satisfaction.

 Do you want to know which productivity KPIs we started to track and which one gave us a complete picture of the process?
 I'll explain below this alphabet soup I mentioned at the beginning of the article to help you better understand what they are.